Nikon D40X vs D5000

 The Nikon D5000 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the D40X and the D5000 write their files to SDHC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D40X and Nikon D5000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the D40X and the D5000 have been discontinued, but can regularly be found used on eBay.
+Both the D40X and the D5000 have been discontinued, but can regularly be found used on ebay.
 The D40X was replaced by the Nikon D60 , while the D5000 was followed by the Nikon D5100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D40X Manual (free pdf) or the online Nikon D5000 Manual.
+Further information on the features and operation of the D40X and D5000 can be found, respectively, in the Nikon D40X Manual (free pdf) or the online Nikon D5000 Manual.

 So what conclusions can be drawn?
 Is the Nikon D40X better than the Nikon D5000 or vice versa?
 The listing below highlights the relative strengths of the two models.